About this report

 - Attendance per opening, which tells us how many fans attended per paid gate or attendance event.

 The second number is especially important because doubleheaders can put two games into one attendance event.
 Lahman calls those attendance events openings.
-That term sounds like it escaped from a dusty baseball filing cabinet, but it is extremely useful here.
+That is a really confusing term because to me it speaks of opening day.
+But when you start thinking about a doubleheader where one ticket gets fans admission to both games it makes sense.
+The doubleheader is two games, but there was only one attendance event.

 Why openings matter